apache/parquet-format/Extensions.md

 In this example, we see several design decisions for the extension at play:

-* There is a new UUID2 for the accepted change to the standard and now the Thrift `FileMetaData` cannot be extended itself.
+* There is a new some-other-UUID for the accepted change to the standard and now the Thrift `FileMetaData` cannot be extended itself.
 * The length of the footer and the crc32 of the length itself, guarantees that new readers will not overshoot reading bytes in case of corrupt bits in these critical 8 bytes of the file.
 * The crc32 of the flatbuffer representation enhances Parquet to have crc32 for metadata as well which is arguably more important than crc32 for data.
 * The new encoding itself, which MUST contain some way to be extended in the future (much like Thrift does with this specification).